lorelleh/assignment1/README.md

 ### 2.1 Steps Taken

-**Describe briefly how you created/activated your Python environment:**
+**Describe briefly how I created/activated My Python environment:**
 In WSL2 Ubuntu 24.04, I created an isolated Python virtual environment named `.venv` in the project root directory using Python's built-in `venv` module.
 The environment was activated via the `source` command, with the `(.venv)` terminal prefix confirming successful activation.
 All required Python packages were installed following the specifications in `requirements.txt` after activation.

 **Tool used:**  venv